 To escape a grey November in Britain and then experience the masked dance festival at Jakar was fantastic.
 The festival was a real event for local people, many travelling for days to sit in the courtyard and take in the sites.
 There is a fine line when taking photographs between being intrusive and being respectful.

-After the excitement of the festival we drove to Phobjika via Trongsa and stopped at Yotang La pass to look at some of the local weaving and also to enjoy views of the Himalayas.
+After the excitement of the festival we drove to Phobjika via Trongsa and stopped at Yotang La pass to look at some of the local weaving and also to enjoy views of the Himalaya.
 We were visiting Phobjika for the black-crane festival, endangered birds who flock here from Tibet every year.
-Local people perform masked dances to celebrate the cranes arrival, although it's more orientated towards the younger children.
+Local people perform masked dances to celebrate the cranes' arrival, although it's more orientated toward the younger children.

 Young Bhutanese girls